Hyperfoil/qDup/README.md

 ```
 script commands can reference state variables by surrouning the variable
 names with `${{` `}}` (e.g. `${{greeting}}`)

 ### YAML syntax support
 We use snakeyaml to parse the yaml configuration according to the yaml
 spec but this leads to some unique corner cases with how the scripts
 can be structured.
 1. YAML uses `:` to separate a key and value pair so any arguments with
 `:` in the value need to be wrapped in quotes.
-2. YAML does not allow a `key :` to have both a value and child mappings.
+2. YAML does not allow a `key : value` to have a child mappings (e.g. `watch`).
-This is a problem when a command has arguemnts but also child commands
+This is a problem when a command has arguments and child commands
 or watchers.
 We get around this by using double dash on the child command
-/ watcher.
+or watcher.
+In YAML this is technically a sibling with a nested list but
+the parser will associate the nested list as a child of the previous
+command.
 ```YAML
  - command: argument
  - - child-command: child-arguments